denoland/manual/jsx_dom/linkedom.md

 ### Alternative API

-For certain workloads the `parseHTML()` can be better suited for SSR workloads.
+For the `parseHTML()` can be better suited for certain SSR workloads.
 This is similar to jsdom's `JSDOM()` function, in the sense it gives you a "sandbox" of a `window` scope you can use to access API's outside of the scope of the `document`.
 For example:

 ```ts
 const { document, customElements, HTMLElement } = parseHTML(`<!DOCTYPE html>